fbackhaus/product-checkout/README.md

 A Java Checkout library that allows you scan products and calculate the purchase total, applying different kinds of discounts

+This library has been built using:
+- Java 11
+- Gradle 6.8.3

+Always respecting the interface found in the [code challenge page](https://novicap.com/en/code-challenge/)

+You can find tests for the challenge examples and more in the [CheckoutTest](./lib/src/test/java/com/novicap/checkout/CheckoutTest.java) class

 ## Build and Run Tests

 ```shell